cdmuhlb/DgView/README.md

 Configuration
 -------------

-Options not hard-coded into the application can be configured in `application.conf`.
+Options not hard-coded into the application (including the path to the domain file to plot) are specified in `application.conf`.